keyvaann/kubernetes-tehlug/presentation.md

 ![alt text](images/kubernetes.png "Title") <!-- .element: height="250" -->

-- In Greek kubernetes means "governor", "helmsman" or "captain" <!-- .element: class="fragment" data-fragment-index="1" -->
+- In Greek Kubernetes means "governor", "helmsman" or "captain" <!-- .element: class="fragment" data-fragment-index="1" -->
-- As the name suggests it’s the governor for Docker containers and will manage the containers in multiple machines <!-- .element: class="fragment" data-fragment-index="2" -->
+- As the name suggests it’s the governor for containers and will manage the containers in multiple machines <!-- .element: class="fragment" data-fragment-index="2" -->
 - It’s a container-orchestration solution <!-- .element: class="fragment" data-fragment-index="3" -->

 --